Sunday, November 22, 2015

 Review of Cameo’s Debut Album Cardiac Arrest

 New York-bred groove outfit Cameo brought their own original brand of funk to the music game with their impressive debut album Cardiac Arrest in 1977.
-The collection boasts some really strong funk grooves as well as some top-flight ballads.
+The collection boasts some really strong funk grooves as well as some topflight ballads.
 You can definitely hear influences of well-known funk acts of the day sprinkled throughout the album, including Parliament-Funkadelic, Kool & the Gang and the Commodores.
 This collection captures Cameo in the process of cultivating their own unique sound and putting their special flavor on the funk, which they dubbed “C-Funk.”
-And with each following album, the band continued to refine their singular “C-Funk” sound until they became influential trendsetters in their own right.
-The band had one of most distinctive funk styles of the ‘80s—along Prince’s famed Minneapolis sound and Roger & Zapp.
+And with each subsequent album, the band continued to refine their singular “C-Funk” sound until they became influential trendsetters in their own right.
+The band had one of the most distinctive funk styles of the ‘80s—along Prince’s famed Minneapolis sound and Roger & Zapp's potent synth-driven electro-funk.

 The album kicks off with the bumpin’ high-energy funk groove “Still Feels Good.”
 The track has a super-tight horn arrangement and some nasty guitar licks.
 “Still Feels Good” is followed by “Post Mortem,” another hard-hitting funk track.
 This nasty groove features some quality horn work, and bassist William Revis lays down some funky bottom.